cgen101/ZIS-Toolkit-AudioGen/Audio-Generation/README.md

 # Implementation of audio generation and simulating tool

-This folder contains implimentation of an audio generation tool, which generates ambient audio for the car scenario based on user input, calculates the similarity score between 2 generated audio files, then simulates a pairing between 2 devices based on the similarity score.
+This folder contains implimentation of an audio generation toolkit, which generates ambient audio clips for the Car scenario.
+The toolkit additionally calculates the similarity score between 2 generated audio files, then simulates pairings between devices based on the similarity score.

 This feature builds on the paper "Perils of Zero-Interaction Security in the Internet of Things", by Mikhail Fomichev, Max Maass, Lars Almon, Alejandro Molina, Matthias Hollick, in Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, vol. 3, Issue 1, 2019.

 This feature was built for the following ZIS scheme: